OpenWIS/excel2wis/excel2wisxml_developer_manual.md

 Regular case is to add the metadata tag value at the location specified by the xpath.

-Other elements can be added according to which _Help_ cells are filled :
+Other elements can be added according to which _Help_ cells are filled:
 - codeList and codeListValue attributes (added at the location specified by the xpath, except for Keywords)
-- other comma-separated attributes (added at the location specified in _Attribute Location_ or at xpath location if _Attribute Location_ is empty) ;
+- other comma-separated attributes (added at the location specified in _Attribute Location_ or at xpath location if _Attribute Location_ is empty);
-- thesaurus name, date, dateType and codeList attributes (information available in _MD Thesaurus_ sheet) ;
+- thesaurus name, date, dateType and codeList attributes (information available in _MD Thesaurus_ sheet);
 - type tag with its associated value and codelist attributes (_KeywordType_ and _DateType_ for instance).

-Some values are kept in memory such as :
+Some values are kept in memory such as:
-- URN ;
+- URN;
-- resource Title ;
+- resource Title;
 - file name pattern.

-Some elements need a specific processing :
+Some elements need a specific processing:

 - **URN** [identified with its xpath]
     - _MD Field_ Unique identifier value is replaced by the URN - the concatenation of _MD generic_ UID and _MD Fields_ UID
-    - 2 _MD generic_ tags are replaced by the concatenation of their value and the URN :
+    - 2 _MD generic_ tags are replaced by the concatenation of their value and the URN:
         - location (address) for on-line access
         - permanent link
     - If one of _MD generic_ field _OpenWIS only:_ is not null, two online resources are added (_Suscribe on DCPC_ and _Request on DCPC_)